rdeneau/formation-fsharp/en/fsharp-training-06-collections.md

 💡 Works also with `string`: `"012345"[1..3]` ≡ `"123"`

-TODO RDE: note / pas confondre avec range - syntaxe similarire
+💡 **Note:** Do not confuse slicing with range syntax - similar syntax but different purposes

 ---